pallets/click/docs/options.md

     invoke(putitem, args=['--item', 'peter', '1338'])
 ```

-By using a tuple literal as type, `nargs` gets automatically set to the
+By using a tuple literal as `type`, `nargs` gets automatically set to the
 length of the tuple and the {class}`click.Tuple` type is automatically
 used.
 The above example is thus equivalent to this: